-- Education Program - University mission and strategic plan - Analysis of labour market and employer's demand - Results of personnel and student surveys webpage - Interviews with the administration, graduate, employers an students - Component evidences/indicators including relevant documents and interview results
+- Education Program - University mission and strategic plan - o Analysis of labour market and employer's demand - Internationalization policy - o Results of personnel and student surveys webpage - o Interviews with the administration, graduate, employers an students - Component evidences/indicators including relevant documents and interview results

-Suggestions for programme development:

-ST 1- Include elements such as Precision/personalized Medicine, usage of big data and entrustable

-professional activities in the program objectives to allow the application of evolving medical education.
+ST 1- Include elements such as Precision/personalized Medicine, usage of big data and entrustable professional activities in the program objectives to allow the application of evolving medical education.

-Best Practices (if applicable):

-ST 1- The good usage of the Tempus/Erasmus PBL project to develop the traditional program and

-introduce the modern technique in teaching and learning.
+ST 1- The good usage of the Tempus/Erasmus PBL project to develop the traditional program and introduce the modern technique in teaching and learning.

-Evaluation

-× Complies with requirements

-☐ Substantially complies with requirements

-☐ Partially complies with requirements